 The key to this salad though, is the combination of the runny egg yolk and the basic vinaigrette.
 The simplicity of the dressing emphasizes the in-your-face richness of the other ingredients in this salad – the heavy goat cheese, crispy bacon fat, and croutons browned in said bacon fat.

 If you aren’t enthused about eating raw scallion stalk, chives would work just as well here.
 But I have a feeling there are others out there who like raw scallion flavor as much as I do.
 Slightly less harsh than biting into fresh onion, and much more herbaceous.
 Plus, it adds to the greenery of the salad.

 What are some of your favorite French bistro salads?

 I N G R E D I E N T S

 - 4 cups mustard greens or frisee lettuce, roughly chopped

 - 2 scallion stalks, roughly chopped

 - 1 cup curly parsley, roughly chopped

-- 6 oz. goat cheese, of your choosing, crumbled
+- 6 oz. goat cheese, of your choosing, crumbled or cubed

 - 1 medium heirloom tomato, cut into wedges